Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 You may be able to claim tax relief against your bill for Corporation Tax if your company spends money on research and development, such as creating new products, services, or processes – or enhancing existing ones.

 The great thing about R&D tax relief is that any UK company of any size can claim.
-It doesn’t even matter if the R&D project itself ultimately failed in its objectives, or if the company makes a loss.
-The main thing is that qualifying R&D work was undertaken, and the business is a limited company registered for Corporation Tax.
+It doesn’t even matter if the R&D project itself ultimately failed in its objectives, or if the company makes a loss, as long as qualifying R&D work was undertaken by a limited company registered for Corporation Tax.

 The scope of eligible projects and costs is huge, spanning just about every industry.
 The key thing here is that your innovation must have involved some kind of scientific or technical uncertainty.
 It should also benefit the wider field in which your company operates, not just your company itself.